 “I reaffirm my allegiance … to the three promises of the Scout Oath … I thoughtfully recognize … and take upon myself … the obligations and responsibilities … of an Eagle Scout. … On my honor, I will do my best … to make my training an example … and my status and my influence … count strongly for better Scouting … and for better citizenship … in my troop, … in my community, … and in my contacts with other people. … To this I pledge my sacred honor. …”

-I, (states name)… believe in the Boy Scouts of America … as a movement which has as its aim and purpose, … character building and citizenship training. … I believe it to be a movement … that helps a Scout become master of his own powers, … helps him get along with other people, … and helps him find a worthy use for his powers. … I therefore believe it is my duty to do my best … to obey the Scout Oath and Law. … I hereby renew my faith in Scouting … and promise to do what I can … in service to other Scouts … who have not come thus far along the Eagle trail. …
+I, (states name)… believe in the Boy Scouts of America … as a movement which has as its aim and purpose, … character building and citizenship training. … I believe it to be a movement … that helps a Scout become master of their own powers, … helps them get along with other people, … and helps them find a worthy use for their powers. … I therefore believe it is my duty to do my best … to obey the Scout Oath and Law. … I hereby renew my faith in Scouting … and promise to do what I can … in service to other Scouts … who have not come thus far along the Eagle trail. …

 Eagle Challenge 2

 This challenge is read out to the new Eagle Scout without any repetitions.

 – The Boy Scouts of America constitute one of the most wholesome and significant movements in history, and you (Scout’s name), have been counted worthy of this highest rank in its membership.
 All who know you rejoice in your achievement.